gardener/etcd-druid/docs/concepts/controllers.md

 Events arising from the `Etcd` resource are mapped to a list of `Secret`s such as backup and TLS secrets that are referenced by the `Etcd` resource, and are enqueued into the request queue, which the reconciler then acts on.

-The number of worker threads for the secret controller must be atleast 1 (default being 10) for this core controller, since the referenced TLS and infrastructure access secrets are essential to the proper functioning of the etcd cluster.
+The number of worker threads for the secret controller must be at least 1 (default being 10) for this core controller, since the referenced TLS and infrastructure access secrets are essential to the proper functioning of the etcd cluster.